How domestic properties are assessed for Council Tax bands

 Net Internal Area (NIA) is the useable area within a building, measured to the internal face of perimeter walls on all floors.
 It includes areas enclosed and crossed by non-structural partitions, such as corridors and passages.
 Corridors and passages are only excluded if they are used communally.

-EFA is recognised in the RICS code of Measuring Practice.
+EFA is recognised in the Royal Institution of Chartered Surveyors (RICS) code of Measuring Practice.

-There is a small list of billing authorities in England where flats are not measured to EFA.
-It has no impact on how we assess your Band.
+There are a few billing authorities in England where flats are not measured to EFA.
+It has no impact on how we assess your band.

 Updates to this page